-- I have conducted the secretarial audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by Karnataka Antibiotics and Pharmaceuticals Limited (hereinafter called the Company).
+- 1. I have conducted the secretarial audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by Karnataka Antibiotics and Pharmaceuticals Limited with CIN: U24231KA1981GOI004145 (hereinafter called the Company).
 Secretarial Audit was conducted in a manner that provided me a reasonable basis for evaluating the corporate conducts/statutory compliances and expressing my opinion thereon. - 2.
-Based on my verification of the Company's books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, and subject to my separate letter attached hereto as the Annexure, I hereby report that in my opinion, the Company has, during the audit period covering the financial year ended 31st March 2019, complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance mechanism in place to the extent, in the manner and subject to the reporting made hereinafter. - 3.
-I have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the Financial Year ended on 31st March 2019 according to the provisions of: - (a) The Companies Act, 2013 (the Act) and the Rules made there under; - (b) The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the Rules made there under; - (c) The Depositories Act, 1996 and the Regulations and Bye-laws framed thereunder; - (d) Foreign Exchange Management Act, 1999 and the Rules and Regulations made there under to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings; - (e) Drugs and Cosmetics Act, 1940 and Rules framed thereunder; - (f) The Drugs and Magic Remedies (Objectionable Advertisements) Act, 1954 and Rules framed thereunder and - (g) Drugs (Prices Control) Order, 1995 - (h) Indian Copyright Act, 1957 - (i) The Patents Act, 1970 - (j) The Trade Marks Act, 1999 - (k) Guidelines on Corporate Governance for Central Public Sector Enterprises, 2010 issued by the Department of Public Enterprises, Ministry of Heavy Industries and Public Enterprises, Government of India as relates to composition and appointment of Directors.
+Based on my verification of the Company's books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, and subject to my separate letter attached hereto as the Annexure, I hereby report that in my opinion, the Company has, during the audit period covering the financial year ended 31st March 2020, complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance mechanism in place to the extent, in the manner and subject to the reporting made hereinafter. - 3.
+I have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the Financial Year ended on 31st March 2020 according to the provisions of: - (a) The Companies Act, 2013 (the Act) and the Rules made there under; - (b) The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the Rules made there under; - (c) The Depositories Act, 1996 and the Regulations and Bye-laws framed thereunder; - (d) Foreign Exchange Management Act, 1999 and the Rules and Regulations made there under to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings; - (e) Drugs and Cosmetics Act, 1940 and Rules framed thereunder; - (f) Good Manufacturing Practice (GMP) Documentation and Certification for the control and management of manufacturing, testing and overall quality control of pharmaceutical products. - (g) The Drugs and Magic Remedies (Objectionable Advertisements) Act, 1954 and Rules framed thereunder and - (h) Drugs (Prices Control) Order, 1995 - (i) The Patents Act, 1970 - (j) The Trade Marks Act, 1999 - (k) Guidelines on Corporate Governance for Central Public Sector Enterprises, 2010 issued by the Department of Public Enterprises, Ministry of Heavy Industries and Public Enterprises, Government of India as relates to composition and appointment of Directors. - 4.
+I have also examined compliance with the applicable clauses of the Secretarial Standards namely SS-1 and SS-2 issued by the Institute of Company Secretary of India on Meetings of the Board of Directors and General Meeting. - 5.
+I have not examined compliance by the Company with applicable financial laws, like direct and indirect tax laws, since the same have been subject to review by statutory financial audit and other designated professionals.